26 Free Things to Do in Lake Tahoe in Summer & Winter

 Cave Rock Trail

-The Cave Rock Trail is a great option for those looking for an easy hike with fantastic scenery.
+The Cave Rock Trail is a great option for an easy hike with fantastic scenery.

 Exploring this popular trail is one of the best outdoorsy things to do in Lake Tahoe Nevada, especially during summer.

-The trail includes some light bouldering, but once atop, you’ll be able to see the unobstructed views of the lake, the surrounding mountains as well as the highway beneath.
+The trail includes some light bouldering, but once atop, you’ll see the unobstructed views of the lake, the surrounding mountains, and the highway beneath.

 Enjoy Free Camping Near Lake Tahoe

-There are many camping opportunities near Lake Tahoe with full-service campgrounds that usually require a fee.
+Many camping opportunities near Lake Tahoe with full-service campgrounds usually require a fee.

 Fortunately, if you’re looking for free camping in the area, there are dispersed campgrounds you might want to check out.